 Our Financial Contributions to Support Diversity

-Alt Legal Connect 2023 – MLK Discount and Donation
+Alt Legal Connect 2023 – Cultural Appropriation + MLK Discount and Donation

-This month, we’ll be donating a portion of Alt Legal Connect 2023 ticket sales to Start Lighthouse, an organization that promotes literacy in low-income communities and provides multicultural books to these communities that reflect their own lives and experiences.
-Buy an early bird ticket to Alt Legal Connect 2023 between now and January 31, 2022, you’ll get 10% off your ticket (5% off for group tickets) and we’ll donate $30 per ticket to Start Lighthouse.
-Be sure to use code MLK2022 on the checkout page.
+This month, we’ll be donating a portion of Alt Legal Connect ticket sales to Start Lighthouse, an organization that promotes literacy in low-income communities and provides multicultural books to reflect their own lives and experiences with their communities.
+Buy a ticket to Alt Legal Connect between now and January 31, 2023, you’ll get 10% off your individual or group ticket and we’ll donate $30 per ticket to Start Lighthouse.
+Be sure to use code MLK2023 on the checkout page.

 Although Trademarket, Alt Legal’s online shop for punny trademark gear, is lighthearted in concept, we bring more meaning to the endeavor by donating all net proceeds to The Playing Field Project Foundation.
 The Playing Field Project tackles the number one hurdle facing low-income Black, Indigenous, and People of Color (BIPOC): the Law School Admissions Test (LSAT).
 By providing free LSAT prep assistance, the Project breaks down the socioeconomic barriers hindering applicants’ chances of acceptance, creating a more diverse body of law students and future lawyers.

 Alt Legal has committed $10,000 to help attorneys who are transforming their communities and showing that Black lives matter there and everywhere.
-As part of this, we are offering trademark docketing and our §2(d) Trademark Watch to organizations that stand against violence, racism, and excessive punishment.
+As part of this, we are offering trademark docketing software and Alt Legal Trademark Protection tools to organizations that stand against violence, racism, and excessive punishment.
 Additionally, we are working with our customers to offer Black- or minority-owned businesses free or reduced-cost trademark docketing.
-Whether you’re an existing Alt Legal customer or have yet to automate your trademark docketing, if you need a leg up while you support your community, apply for an Alt Legal Docketing Grant here.
-If you’re interested in contributing so that we can expand this program, please contact us at email@example.com.
+Whether you’re an existing Alt Legal customer or have yet to automate your trademark docketing, if you need a leg up while you support your community, apply for an Alt Legal Diverse Business Grant here.
+If you’re interested in contributing so that we can expand this program, please contact us at firstname.lastname@example.org.